 - Parameter DRUMPAD_CHANNEL in the configuration.txt

-- In the keynotes.csv the routing can be defined:
+- Optionally the routing can be defined in the keynotes.csv

-and the second column ("Midinote") defines the note to be received via the active channel.
+- the second column ("Midinote") defines the note to be received in the master channel.

 - Making it work can be via samples directly assigned

 to these notes or via the magic of note mapping,

 which also allows you to assign a controller function to the pad making it an extra button.